cPanelScott/puppet-cpanel/README.md

 Here is a list available Resource Types:

 ###cpanel::easyapache
-Allows you to pass a EasyApache YAML stored config, and automatically trigger a n easyapache recompile if a change is detected with the configuration file.
+Allows you to pass a EasyApache YAML stored config, and automatically trigger an easyapache recompile if a change is detected with the configuration file.

 ###cpanel::tweaksettings
-Allows you to pass a key => value pairs for the cpanel.config file and automatically updates your tweak setting if a change is detected.
+Allows you to pass key => value pairs for the cpanel.config file and automatically updates your tweak settings if a change is detected.

 ###cpanel::baseconfig
 Allows you to pass a set options to update the /etc/wwacct.conf file